benbalter/benbalter.github.com/posts/_posts/2012-10-01-welcome-to-the-post-CMS-world.md

 Command: `siege -c 20 -t 30S -b ben.balter.com/aaaaaaa/`

-The true challenge comes in not from serving a static front page (which is presumably cached by WordPress after the first request), but in what happens when it has to reach into the database to retrieve content, for example, when processing a page that doesn't exist.[^1]
+The true challenge comes in not from serving a static front page (which is presumably cached by WordPress after the first request), but in what happens when it has to reach into the database to retrieve content, for example, when processing a page that doesn't exist.[^1] Bluehost squeezed out a single response each second, AWS just over 50, and Jekyll didn't flinch at 80.

 #### Shared Hosting (Bluehost)